-The Bank establishes internal limits and related lending guidelines to manage large exposures and avoid undue concentration of credit risk in its credit portfolio.
+The Group and the Bank establishes internal limits and related lending guidelines to manage large exposures and avoid undue concentration of credit risk in its credit portfolio.
 The limits include single counterparty exposure, connected parties, and industry segments.
 These risks are monitored regularly and the limits are reviewed annually or sooner depending on the changing market and economic conditions.